-The School of Polymers and High Performance Materials consists of 12 full-time faculty members, 4 active emeritus faculty members, and 1 research faculty member.
+The School of Polymers and Engineering consists of 12 full-time faculty members, 4 active emeritus faculty members, and 1 research faculty member.
 Of these 16 individuals, 6 are particularly associated with the coatings education and research program: Lochhead, Rawlins, Storey, Azoulay, Patton, and Thames.

-To administer the preeminent educational/technical forum in the United States directed to the science and technology of surface coatings and to provide revenue to support and advance the School of Polymers and High Performance Materials at The University of Southern Mississippi.
+To administer the preeminent educational/technical forum in the United States directed to the science and technology of surface coatings and to provide revenue to support and advance the School of Polymers and Engineering at The University of Southern Mississippi.